bbauska/W3Cx-3of5/README.md

 <h4>Before HTML5</h4>

 Even before HTML5 and the introduction of the canvas element, people created HTML games.
-They used CSS backgrounds inside <div> elements, and used to change the CSS top, left, width and height properties of the divs to animate graphic images on the screen.
+They used CSS backgrounds inside &lt;div&gt; elements, and used to change the CSS top, left, width and height properties of the divs to animate graphic images on the screen.

 During the late 1990s and early 2000s, JavaScript became increasingly popular.
 The community created a first 'umbrella term' describing a collection of technologies used together to create interactive and animated Web sites - [DHTML (Dynamic HTML)](https://en.wikipedia.org/wiki/Dynamic_HTML).
 For example, check the [games developed at this time by Brent Silby](https://def-logic.com/) (they all use DHTML).